matthiasgeihs/fhe_string/README.md

 ### Potential optimizations

-Currently, 0-padding of encrypted strings is mandatory.
+Currently, all encrypted strings are 0-padded.
 In the following, we outline a number of potential optimizations that could be applied if support for unpadded encrypted strings is added in the future.

 - `ends_with`: currently need to go through whole string because we don't know